psidhu42/mechacar-statistical-analysis/README.md

 * Lot Summary
 ![lot-summary](https://github.com/psidhu42/mechacar-statistical-analysis/blob/main/resources/images/04-lot-summary-df.png)

 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Looking at the current manufacturing data, the variable PSI is at 62.29 (See Total Summary Chart Above) which meets this design specification for 100 PSI.
+Looking at the current manufacturing data, the variable PSI is at 62.29 (See Total Summary Chart Above) which falls with-in the design specification of 100 PSI.

 ## T-Tests on Suspension Coils